-Curriculum theory; youth studies; art and visual culture education; media theory and media education; sound studies and sonic ecologies; feminist science studies; ecological praxis in light of the so-called Anthropocene and its others; speculative realism and hyperstitional thinking; and the interface of Deleuzoguattarian philosophy with pedagogy.
+Curriculum theory; youth studies; art and visual culture education; media theory and media education; language and literacy education; radical pedagogy; anti-fascist education; sound studies and sonic ecologies; feminist science studies; climate justice & environmental social justice; ecological praxis in light of the so-called Anthropocene (and its others); speculative realism and hyperstitional thinking; and the interface of Deleuzoguattarian philosophy with pedagogy.